Palermo with Kids: A Complete City Break Guide

 Palermo for families, square in Palermo, Italy with kids

 Sicily is an excellent destination for families, with plenty of activities to keep the little ones entertained.
-Palermo, Sicily’s capital city, is no exception – there are plenty of things to see and do in Palermo with kids.
+Palermo, Sicily’s capital city, is no exception.

 Top Palermo attractions for families include the Botanical Gardens, the Zisa Palace (a Moorish-style palace), the Piazza Pretoria (with its ornate fountains), and the Catacombs of the Capuchins (a network of tunnels and crypts which are great for a bit of adventure).
 Kids will also enjoy exploring Palermo’s centre’s narrow streets and colourful markets.